mhdawson/google-drive-wrapper/README.md

 * getMetaForFilename
 * getFileMetaData

+They allow individual files to be uploaded/download and the contents of directories to be uploaded and downloaded.
+On upload they allow a file to be converted into a google doc format for sharing/editing in the same manner as any other googlo doc.

-As examples, the following use the uploadNewFiles and downloadNewFiles methods (of course use your own passwords, not the ones shown!).
+As examples, the following use the uploadNewFiles, downloadNewFiles and uploadFile methods (of course use your own passwords, not the ones shown!).
 See the info for [google-auth-wrapper](https://github.com/mhdawson/google-auth-wrapper) for how to create the required 'client_secret.json' and 'client_secret.token' files: